Sabrucita/trackgenix/README.md

 It only requires a browser.

 - Find the week you want to explore (listed below)
-- Open the week folder (Semana-01, Semana-02, etc)
+- Open the week folder (Week-01, Week-02, etc)
 - Open the file "index.html" inside the folder

 ## Week 01 - HTML

-This week is only for HTML structure basics.
+This week is only for HTML structure basics and README file.

 *by Sabrina Pereira*